-Whenever available, the American Studies Program also provides funds for summer research fellowships.
+Whenever available, the American Studies Program also provides funds for summer research.
 Ordinarily, these grants will cover the price of round-trip travel and other research expenses, but not daily subsistence.
-To obtain such funds, students must apply to the program's Committee on Awards by the announced deadline, usually April 15.
-Normally no application will be considered from students with incomplete grades or from those not making satisfactory progress toward the degree.
+To obtain such funds, students must apply at the Grand Deadline.
+Applications will not be considered from students with incomplete grades or from those not making satisfactory progress toward the degree.